Course Outline

 Goal:

-To create and present an example of loving, anti-oppressive practice which is responsive to macro, messo and micro contexts.
+To create and present an example of anti-oppressive practice which is responsive to macro, messo and micro contexts.

 Format: